blue-luke/cka-crash-course/exercises/02-install-cluster/instructions.md

 ## Initializing the Control Plane Node

+Review the kubeadm init flags

+Understand role of the CNI plugin

+Check ssh procedure

 1. Shell into control plane node using the command `vagrant ssh kube-control-plane`.
 2. Initializing the control plane using the `kubeadm init` command.
 Provide `172.18.0.0/16` as the IP addresses for the Pod network.
 Use `192.168.56.10` for the IP address the API Server will advertise it's listening on.
 3. After the `init` command finished, run the necessary commands to run the cluster as non-root user.